VUEngine/VBDE/readme.txt

   o 1.2.1, ??? ??, ????
     - [Pro] Updated IDEA to 2017.1
+    - Condensed toolbar
+    - [Pro] New toolbar button icons
-    - Rewrote batch files so that images and stages no longer have to reside in assets/images/ and assets/stages/, but can be anywhere under the project root.
+    - Rewrote batch files so that images and stages no longer have to reside in assets/images/ and assets/stages/, but can be anywhere under the project root
     - Extended conversion tools to support VUEngine's new "__ANIMATED_SINGLE_OPTIMIZED" animation type
     - Updated Mednafen to 0.9.43
     - New launcher by thunderstruck
     - Bugfix: default makefile caused build folder to be nested into itself recursively
+    - Updated VUEngine as well as its Barebone and Platformer Demo to v5.1

   o 1.2.0, March 12th, 2017
     - Updated gcc to 4.7 with patches by ElmerPCFX; now using MSYS instead of Cygwin